An Introduction to Limiters (and How to Use Them)

-You may find yourself using limiters on peaky instruments that otherwise sound fine (heavy metal drums come to mind).
-Vocals, which can also spike suddenly, are subjected to limiting here and there (Nectar 2 sports a vocal limiter).
+You may find yourself using limiters on peaky instruments that otherwise sound fine (metal drums come to mind) when mastering.
+Vocals, which can also spike suddenly, are subjected to limiting here and there as well (Nectar Pro sports a switchable limiter).

-Still, the majority of talk around limiters tends to center around the master bus—at least in my experience.
-This makes sense: Limiters are ubiquitous at the end of the mastering chain, as Bob Katz noted in his treatise on mastering.
+Still, the majority of limiter-talk tends to center on the master bus, and this makes sense: Limiters are ubiquitous at the end of the mastering chain.

-Here, think of the limiter as the bouncer standing just outside the door, keeping the harsh digital overs outside of the proceedings, and doing so with the force of a brick wall, which brings us to…
+Think of the limiter as a bouncer, standing just outside the door of a club, keeping harsh digital overs outside of the proceedings, and doing so with the force of a brick wall, which brings us to…

 These limiters operate with infinitely high ratios, always implementing a delay in the signal in order to see any peaks coming down the pike.
 Sometimes you can tweak how far the limiter peers into the distance with a dedicated lookahead parameter.
 Sometimes this parameter is off-limits to the user.